mattia-/dcp/test/time_dependent_problems/navier_stokes/external_flow/README.rst

 This collection of files sets up the case for a test nonlinear time dependent problem.
-We will use the Navier-Stokes equations to study the flow around a cylinder.
+We will use the Navier-Stokes equations to study the 2D flow around a cylinder

 Steps to launch the code: